- Associate Vice President for Research, University of Notre Dame

 - Associate Department Chair, Department of Chemistry & Biochemistry, University of Notre Dame

-- Concurrent Professor, Chemical & Biomolecular Engineering, University of Notre Dame
+- Concurrent Professor of Chemical & Biomolecular Engineering, University of Notre Dame

 - Associate Professor, University of Notre Dame